Skip to main content

 Course Descriptions

-BUS 2102 Organizations - Design, Management, and Change (4)
+BUS 2102 Organizations -- Design, Management, and Change

 What are organizations and how do people design, manage, and adapt them to meet their objectives?
 This course answers that question by introducing students to principles of organizational design and discussing evidence concerning the relationship between organizational structures, work processes, and enterprise outcomes.
 The course also familiarizes students with the processes through which organizations change and how the change resulting from these processes affects organizations' stakeholders, missions, and outcomes.
 Students taking the course will become fluent in the concepts guiding organizational design, management, and change.

-BUS 2103 Accounting Principles & Practice (4)
+BUS 2103 Accounting Principles and Practice

-BUS 2104 Analytics & Modeling for Business (4)
+BUS 2104 Analytics and Modeling for Business Science

-With the rise of Industry 4.0, artificial intelligence, and the gig economy, decision-making processes contingent upon business analytics plays an increasingly larger role throughout organizations globally.
-More specifically, this course will teach the fundamentals of management science, which is the broad interdisciplinary study of problem-solving and decision-making in human organizations.
+With the rise of Industry 4.0, artificial intelligence, and the gig economy, decision making processes contingent upon business analytics plays an increasingly larger role throughout organizations globally.
+More specifically, this course will teach the fundamentals of management science, which is the broad interdisciplinary study of problem solving and decision making in human organizations.
 Integrated business examples will be provided and complex issues solved for using spreadsheet modeling and decision analysis in Excel.
-Windows-based Excel is required.
+Windows based Excel is required.

-BUS 3103 Managerial Accounting (4)
+BUS 3103 Managerial Accounting Organizations

 How can managers use accounting information to help create and assess value in organizations?
 The course emphasizes three main areas: (1) understanding how an organization consumes resources and generates value, (2) using accounting information for decision making, and (3) using financial and nonfinancial information to assess organizational performance.
 Students will learn how to use the tools that facilitate better pricing, operating and investing decisions, including cost allocation, cost behavior and estimation, Cost-Volume-Profit analysis, incremental analysis, managing constraints, analyzing cash flows, and ratio analysis.

-BUS 3104 Managerial Finance (4)
+BUS 3104 Managerial Finance Government, and Not-For-Profit Organizations

 How do managers raise and invest the financial resources needed to support their organizations' activities?
 This course introduces students to the fundamental concepts and techniques of financial management in the modern business enterprise.
 Students completing the course will understand foundational finance concepts and will be able to use those concepts to make basic assessments about the value of an enterprise and its activities.

-BUS 3105 Marketing Principles & Practice (4)
+BUS 3105 Marketing Principles & Practice Strategy

-BUS 3106W Strategic Communication and Career Development (4)
+BUS 3106W Stategic Communication and Career Development

 Successful professionals are able to work well on teams, communicate effectively, and have well-crafted plans to guide their careers.
 In this course, students build expertise working with teams on multiple oral and written assignments that increase in challenge and complexity.
 Students will explore professional career options, establish a career plan, and develop key tools for finding an internship.
 Key topics include understanding the business disciplines and associated career paths, resume and cover letter development, social networking, and professional communication development including oral and written communication on case analysis.